 4-5.
-IMS-A sends REINVITE message with three stream IDs to UE-B and establish corresponding DC stream IDs for UE-B.
+IMS-A sends REINVITE message with three stream IDs to UE-B and establish corresponding DC stream IDs for UE-B. The stream IDs are similar to step2.

 6-7.
-IMS-A sends REINVITE message with three stream IDs to UE-C and establish corresponding DC stream IDs for UE-C.
+IMS-A sends REINVITE message with three stream IDs to UE-C and establish corresponding DC stream IDs for UE-C. The stream IDs are similar to step2.

+Case 2: UE-D call into the conference and run the RTT application.

+8. UE-D calls into the conference created by UE-A, and runs the RTT application.

+9. UE-D runs application and establish application data channel, this REINVITE message carries SDP including one DC stream ID for UE-D sending RTT to other participants.

+10. IMS-A establishes the DC stream for UE-D.

+11. The IMS-A identifies that there are three participants in the conference, so IMS-A decides to add a new downlink DC stream for each participant, and finally add three downlink streams for UE-D.

+12-14.
+The IMS-A adds a new downlink DC stream for UE-A/UE-B/UE-C simultaneously, for receiving UE-D’s RTT.

+15. The IMS-A adds three downlink DC streams for UE-D, for receiving UE-A/UE-B/UE-C’s RTT.

-When UE-A sends RTT over the uplink stream ID, DCMF/MRF will simultaneously send the RTT to UE-B and UE-C through the dedicated stream ID channel, UE-B and UE-C can identify the source by the corresponding “label” attribute that included in the a=dcmap line.
+When UE-A sends RTT over the uplink stream ID, DCMF/MRF will simultaneously send the RTT to UE-B, UE-C and UE-D through the dedicated stream ID channel, UE-B, UE-C and UE-D can identify the source by the corresponding “label” attribute that included in the ‘a=dcmap’ line.

 2.2.2.2 Single DC Stream